tigoe/SoundExamples/docs/midi-instrument.md

   int naturalMinor[] = {2, 1, 2, 2, 1, 2, 2};
   ````

-Now copy the state change detector on the pushbutton, but add in the randomizer to pick from the `scale[]` array like so:
+Now copy the state change detector that ou wrote for the pushbutton, but add in the randomizer to pick from the `scale[]` array like so:

 ````